DipakGhodekar/number_mapper/README.md

 ```
 bundle install
 ```
-2. Execute programme as terminal command
+2. Execute programme as terminal command.
 ```
 bundle exec ruby number_to_word_combinations.rb 6686787825
 ```
 This will give possible combinations of words with benchmark.

-3. Execute programme from console, use following steps
+3. Execute programme from console, use following steps,

-4. Start Ruby Console
+4. Start Ruby Console.
 ```
 bin/console